junxit/us-congress-bills-113/bill.md

 >   - **(A)** an individual in the competitive service who is not serving a probationary or trial period under an initial appointment or who has completed 1 year of current continuous employment in the same or similar positions under other than a temporary appointment limited to 1 year or less; or
 >   - **(B)** a career appointee in the Senior Executive Service who—
 >     - **(i)** has completed the probationary period prescribed under section 3393(d); or
->     - **(ii)** was covered by the provisions of subchapter II of this chapter immediately before appointment to the Senior Executive Service;
+>     - **(ii)** was covered by the provisions of subchapter II of this chapter immediately before appointment to the Senior Executive Service; and

 ## § 3.
 Investigative leave and termination authority for Senior Executive Service employees

 - **(a)** *In general* Chapter 75 of title 5, United States Code, is amended by adding at the end the following:
-- **(b)** *Clerical amendment* The table of sections at the beginning of chapter 75 of title 5, United States Code, is amended by adding after the item relating to section 7543 the following:
+- **(b)** *Clerical amendment* The table of sections at the beginning of chapter 75 of title 5, United States Code, is amended by adding at the end the following:

 ## § 4.
 Suspension of Senior Executive Service employees